EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 Which banks mortgage Saadiyat Island properties?

-Bank Notes for Abu Dhabi buyers
+Bank Rate on our tracker Notes for Abu Dhabi buyers

 ADCB and FAB stand out for Abu Dhabi purchases because they have the deepest local operational presence and established DMT workflows.
 Both have dedicated Abu Dhabi mortgage teams and can typically process valuations and DMT registrations faster than banks whose operations are centred in Dubai.